 Today the population of the island is 112 people.
 After the incorporation of the Dodecanese to the rest of Greece, the island falls under the jurisdiction of the municipality of Patmos of the province Kalymnos, with the name of Agkathonisi or Gadaros-'Donkey' (because the shape of the island resembles a donkey galloping towards the river Maiandros).
 In 1953 it became a separate community and remains so until today.
 Several community governorships have tried from time to time to improve the standard of living for the inhabitants of the island with various works for infrastructure.
 Roads were constructed (both rural and community roads), in 1984 electricity was connected by the Public Electricity Service, in 1985 a jetty was constructed in the harbour of St. George and in 1992 construction of a heliport was completed.

-The oldest settlement is Megalo Chorio or "Big Village" with 80 inhabitants.
+The oldest settlement on Agathonisi is Megalo Chorio or "Big Village" with 80 inhabitants.
 This village has been built in such a way so that it is not visible from the sea, thus protecting it from pirates.
 Built in the same way and for the same reason is Mikro Chorio-'Small Village' with 15 inhabitants.
 The third and newest settlement is St. George with 15 inhabitants and is found in the innermost part of the bay from which its name is derived.
 Both the bay and the village were named after the church of St. George found there, which also happens to be the parish church of the island.
 There are also five chapels built in various places on the island.

-The economy is depended on animal farming, fishing and tourism.
+The economy of Agathonisi is depended on animal farming, fishing and tourism.
 Animal farming is conducted 'free range' and therefore produce is small in quantity but of exceptional quality.
 There are some ten professional fishermen earning a living from the waters surrounding the island although in recent years fish farming has been a successful addition.
 As has occurred with the other Dodecanese islands, visitors to the island have steadily increased making tourism a main source of income for the economic development of the island.